-During turn-out and flushing events, the fish screen bay is thoroughly examined for the presence of steelhead, Pacific lamprey and other aquatic species.
-Two or more biologists survey the fish screen bay as it dewaters.
-These surveys are conducted by seining the entire area with either 1/8 or 1/4 inch mesh brailed seines that are 4 feet deep and 10 to 20 ft long (Photo 5, Appendix B).
-The primary objective of these surveys is to capture and relocate steelhead and Pacific lamprey stranded during dewatering of the fish screen bay to appropriate habitats either in the estuary (smolts, kelts, macropthalmia) or the Santa Clara River and associated tributaries (resident coastal rainbow trout and Pacific lamprey ammocoetes).
-Also, the fish screen bay is periodically dewatered opportunistically to look for steelhead and Pacific lamprey migrants that could potentially be delayed in the fish screen bay.
-All fish are transported via aerated coolers and non-native aquatic species are removed from the river.
-All data collected during stranding surveys are documented on standardized datasheets.
-Fish are transported utilizing methods described in Section 2.2 of this report.
+During turn-out and flushing events, the fish screen bay was thoroughly examined for the presence of steelhead, Pacific lamprey, and other aquatic species.
+Two or more biologists surveyed the fish screen bay as it dewatered.
+These surveys were conducted by seining the entire area with either 1/8 or 1/4 inch mesh brailed seines, 4 feet deep and 10 to 20 ft long (Photo 7, Appendix B).
+The primary objective of these surveys was to capture and relocate steelhead and Pacific lamprey stranded during dewatering of the fish screen bay to appropriate habitats either in the estuary (smolts, kelts, macropthalmia) or the Santa Clara River and associated tributaries (resident coastal rainbow trout and Pacific lamprey ammocoetes).
+Also, the fish screen bay was periodically dewatered opportunistically to look for steelhead and Pacific lamprey migrants that could potentially be delayed in the fish screen bay.
+All fish were transported via aerated coolers and non-native aquatic species were removed from the river.
+All data collected during stranding surveys were documented on standardized datasheets.
+Fish were transported utilizing methods described in Section 2.2 of this report.